openbsd/src/gnu/llvm/libcxx/docs/BuildingLibcxx.rst

    This option can be used to enable or disable the filesystem components on platforms that may not support them.
 For example on Windows when using MSVC.

-.. option:: LIBCXX_ENABLE_INCOMPLETE_FEATURES:BOOL
+.. option:: LIBCXX_ENABLE_WIDE_CHARACTERS:BOOL

    **Default**: ``ON``

-  Whether to enable support for incomplete library features.
-Incomplete features are new library features under development.
-These features don't guarantee ABI stability nor the quality of completed library features.
-Vendors shipping the library may want to disable this option.
+   This option can be used to disable support for ``wchar_t`` in the library.
+It also allows the library to work on top of a C Standard Library that does not provide support for ``wchar_t``.
+This is especially useful in embedded settings where C Standard Libraries don't always provide all the usual bells and whistles.

 .. option:: LIBCXX_INSTALL_LIBRARY_DIR:PATH